-The Creator of Heaven and Earth has been using our very special time alone together at Mount Sinai to the fullest.
-Over the past ten months He has been patiently unveiling for us layer after layer and facet after facet of His beautiful persona.
-He has, simultaneously, also been walking us through stage after stage, phase after phase, and component after component of His glorious plan for us to co-labor with Him in bringing His Kingdom to bear on the earth as it is in in the Heavens.
-He has been downloading revelation to us in billowing wave after billowing wave.
+The Creator of the Heavens and the Earth has been using these precious months of 'alone time' with B'nei Yisrael to the fullest.
+In the shade of His Holy Mountain, while He still has our undivided attention, He has been downloading wisdom and revelation in billowing waves, unveiling layer after layer and facet after facet of His beautiful persona, and walking us through phase after phase and component after component of His glorious plan to bring His Kingdom to bear on the earth.
 We have been enthralled by visitation after visitation, discourse after discourse, and prophetic picture after prophetic picture.
 There have been a few hiccups along the way - and some of them have been major.
 But through them all, for the sake of His Covenant with Avraham, with Yitzchak, and with Ya'akov - and for the sake of His grand Redemptive Plan - the Bridegroom-King has empowered us to persevere and overcome.

-We will never forget what we have learned at Sinai - or will we?
-Are we getting even half of what our Bridegroom-King is pouring out?
+We will never forget our time at Sinai.
+But are we getting/internalizing even half of what our Bridegroom-King is pouring out?
 Are we spilling more of His precious Betrothal Wine than we are drinking?
 Will we be able to make the 'new essential us' that our Bridegroom-King is calling forth function under pressure?
 Will we even be able to make all this revelation we have been receiving 'work' in the desert, much less make it to, and then grow to maturity in, the land of larger than life patriarchs and more terrifying than death giants?

 1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
-Copyright © 2022.
+Copyright © 2024.
 Reproduction of material from any Rabbi's son lesson or communication without written permission from the author, is prohibited.